 What to expect

-The DOC recommends allowing up to 7 hours, and while some fit hikers on trail apps claim it’s doable in 2.5 hours round trip… that’s not the norm.
+Some fit hikers on trail apps claim it’s doable in 2.5 hours round trip… that’s not the norm.
+Or it wasn’t for me.
 Take your time and enjoy it.

 - Track length: 16 km return